RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/FreqCounter.rst

 Fun Part
 ========

 We are ready to test the frequency counter.
 Connect the Red Pitaya’s OUT1 port to the IN1 port.
-Save the project, create a bitstream and write it to the FPGA as described in previous projects.
+Save the project, create a bitstream and write it to the FPGA as described in the first chapter.

 To run and control the frequency counter, you can use either the C or Python code below.